chargetrip/examples/route-path/README.md

 This tutorial expands on the route example.
 It will not only show a route on a map but also display information about the journey specs:

-1.  showing a route on a map along with the charging stations;
+1. Display a route on a map along with the charging stations;
-2.  showing an elevation plot;
+2. Display an elevation plot;
-3.  showing information about a specific point in your journey;
+3. Display information about a specific point in your journey;
 4. Updating the journey specs for a specific location in journey, when you click on that point.

 This example is build with JS and requires a basic understanding of the GraphQL language.
 You can read this tutorial ["GraphQL starter quide"]() to see GraphQL in action.